CDCgov/trusted-intermediary/adr/003-gradle.md

 ### Positive

-- advanced dependency management capabilities help streamline the integration of FHIR libraries, such as HAPI FHIR, and other required dependencies.
+- Advanced dependency management capabilities help streamline the integration of FHIR libraries, such as HAPI FHIR, and other required dependencies.
-- highly customizable build scripts allow for fine-tuned configuration
+- Highly customizable build scripts allow for fine-tuned configuration
-- reduced build times
+- Reduced build times
-- integrates well with continuous integration and continuous deployment (CI/CD) pipelines, enabling automated testing
+- Integrates well with continuous integration and continuous deployment (CI/CD) pipelines, enabling automated testing

 ### Negative

-- flexibility can lead to complex and verbose build scripts; Managing these scripts can become cumbersome
+- Flexibility can lead to complex and verbose build scripts; Managing these scripts can become cumbersome
-- custom configurations may not be fully compatible with certain versions of Java or FHIR libraries
+- Custom configurations may not be fully compatible with certain versions of Java or FHIR libraries

 ### Risks

-- possible slow build times due to scripts and project size
+- Possible slow build times due to scripts and project size

 ## Related Issues